 Just a short hop away from the Velvet Coaster takes you to what could be a world away in terms of pub, the “Last Resort’.
 Based on Bond Street, the Last Resort is popular all year round with Blackpool locals, it’s a wet pub (with the exception of a limited range of barmcakes / muffins / rolls / whatever you call them, behind the bar), and is renowned in the local area as being one of the cheaper drinks vendors (we’ll update with some example prices once pubs reopen and we can check).

 The pub is located in an ex-bank but is by no means a ‘trendy wine bar’ (as one old bank commercial used to suggest they all became), it’s a proper ‘drinkers’ pub with a mainly local crowd but also a reasonable tourist contingent.
-The pub does have TV’s and puts on sporting events and has a pool table.
+The pub does have TV’s and puts on sporting events so a great place to get away from it all and watch a bit of sport!

 Just round the corner from the Last resort is our next haunt which is a ‘cozy’ one…………..